-INFO 1001 Information Systems and Literacy ⊕
+INFO 1001 Information Systems

+and Literacv

-WORK 130A and WORK 130B or a basic understanding of computer systems is recommended This course introduces the student to information systems and information literacy concepts that are needed in the day-to-day academic course of study.
+4.5 - 0 - 4.5WORK 130A and WORK 130B or a basic understanding of computer systems is recommended.

+This course introduces the student to information systems and information literacy concepts that are needed in the day-to-day academic course of study.
 Basic skills are developed using library, research and office productivity software.
-The student learns computer file management by organizing, managing and printing files; creating, editing and formatting documents using a word processor; planning, developing and validating basic worksheets such as editing cells and employing formulas using a spreadsheet; building basic slide presentations using headings, key phrases, notes and displaying the presentation using presentation software; applying user-level security such as selecting passwords and securing the desktop; and using email to send and receive messages and attach documents.
+The student learns computer file management by organizing, managing and printing files;

+creating, editing and formatting documents using a word processor; planning, developing and validating basic worksheets such as editing cells and employing formulas using a spreadsheet; building basic slide presentations using headings, key phrases, notes and displaying the presentation using presentation software; applying userlevel security such as selecting passwords and securing the desktop; and using email to send and receive messages and attach documents.
 Information literacy concepts such as accessing information using library databases and the Internet and evaluating sources to determine validity and reliability of material are also part of this course.

-WORK 130A and WORK 130B are 1 credit hour dass options to take before INFO 1001 for the person with little or no computer experience.
-These dasses focus on a very basic introduction to microcomputer usage and computer programs.
-Refer to page 367 for more complete course descriptions.
+WORK 130A and WORK 130B are 1 credit hour class options to take before INFO 1001 for the person with little or no computer experience.

+These classes focus on a very basic introduction to microcomputer usage and computer programs.
+Refer to page 364 for more complete course descriptions.

-For the online sections of INFO 1001 (WA, WW...) and the instructor led lab sections (IL, IP,... section), the student needs a basic knowledge of computers.
+For the online sections of INFO 1001 (e.g., WA, WW), the student needs a basic knowledge of computers.
 The student who has never used a computer or the Internet on a regular basis should consider taking the class in traditional classroom format.

-INFO 1002 Introduction to Information Technology
+INFO 1002 Introduction to

+Information Technology C 🕑

-Prerequisite (1): INFO 1001 or GCAD 1020 This course explores various roles in information technology.
-The student examines the areas of help desk, networking, web development, database management, programming, graphic arts and e-commerce.
+Prerequisite (1): INFO 1001 or GCAD 1020 This course explores various roles in information technology (IT).
+The student examines the current areas of technology in the workplace such as helpdesk, networking, web and e-commerce development, database management, programming, data center and graphic arts.
 Related topics include current issues, communication, project management and careers in IT.